kgen-llc/ChromeDevTools.Connectors/avalonia/demo-app/readme.md

 You can contact us direction  at [tech@kgen-llc.com](mailto:tech@kgen-llc.com) for more information or use [https://github.com/kgen-llc/ChromeDevTools.Connectors](https://github.com/kgen-llc/ChromeDevTools.Connectors) to raise issues and/or find extra documentation.
+Note the application has been tested on desktop, Windows and Mac.

 ## Introduction